ilyestearti5/SnapBuy/README.md

 ## 🏆 What's Next?

-After getting Snapbuy running, you can:
+After getting Biqpod.Snapbuy running, you can:

 1. **Customize the theme** using Tailwind CSS configurations
 2. **Add new features** by extending the component system